mevdschee/php-crud-api/README.md

 You can enable the following middleware using the "middlewares" config parameter:

+- "firewall": Limit access to specific IP addresses
 - "cors": Support for CORS requests (enabled by default)
+- "jwtAuth": Support for "Basic Authentication"
+- "basicAuth": Support for "Basic Authentication"
 - "authorization": Restrict access to certain tables or columns
-- "basicAuth": Support for "Basic Authentication"
-- "firewall": Limit access to specific IP addresses
 - "validation": Return input validation errors for custom rules
 - "sanitation": Apply input sanitation on create and update

 The "middlewares" config parameter is a comma separated list of enabled middlewares.
 You can tune the middleware behavior using middleware specific configuration parameters:

+- "firewall.reverseProxy": Set to "true" when a reverse proxy is used ("")
+- "firewall.allowedIpAddresses": List of IP addresses that are allowed to connect ("")
 - "cors.allowedOrigins": The origins allowed in the CORS headers ("*")
 - "cors.allowHeaders": The headers allowed in the CORS request ("Content-Type, X-XSRF-TOKEN")
 - "cors.allowMethods": The methods allowed in the CORS request ("OPTIONS, GET, PUT, POST, DELETE, PATCH")
 - "cors.allowCredentials": To allow credentials in the CORS request ("true")
 - "cors.maxAge": The time that the CORS grant is valid in seconds ("1728000")
+- "jwtAuth.leeway": The acceptable number of seconds of clock skew ("5")
+- "jwtAuth.ttl": The number of seconds the token is valid ("30")
+- "jwtAuth.secret": The shared secret used to sign the JWT token with ("")
+- "basicAuth.passwordFile": The file to read for username/password combinations (".htpasswd")
 - "authorization.tableHandler": Handler to implement table authorization rules ("")
 - "authorization.columnHandler": Handler to implement column authorization rules ("")
 - "authorization.recordHandler": Handler to implement record authorization filter rules ("")
-- "basicAuth.passwordFile": The file to read for username/password combinations (".htpasswd")
-- "basicAuth.realm": Message shown when asking for credentials ("Username and password required")
-- "firewall.reverseProxy": Set to "true" when a reverse proxy is used ("")
-- "firewall.allowedIpAddresses": List of IP addresses that are allowed to connect ("")
 - "validation.handler": Handler to implement validation rules for input values ("")
 - "sanitation.handler": Handler to implement sanitation rules for input values ("")